dask/dask/docs/source/array-stack.rst

 Block
 -----

-We can handle a larger variety of cases with ``da.block``.
-Basically it allows concatenation to applied over multiple dimensions at once.
-This is useful if your chunks tile a space (e.g. small squares from a larger 2-D plane).
+We can handle a larger variety of cases with ``da.block`` as it allows concatenation to be applied over multiple dimensions at once.
+This is useful if your chunks tile a space.
+For example, small squares from a larger 2-D plane.

 .. code-block:: python